What’s the Superior Investment Strategy – SFR Rentals or Apartments?

 The barrier to entry for apartment syndication is easier from a personal finances perspective, but much more difficult from an educational and experience perspective compared to SFR investing.
 And there isn’t a way to fast track this process.
 It will take time.

 Investing, in general, will always have risks.
-However, not all investment strategies are the same in that regard.
+However, not all real estate rental investment strategies are the same in that regard.

 For apartments, these risks are spread across tens or hundreds of units.
 One maintenance issue, one turnover or one eviction has a much smaller impact on your profit and loss statement.
 Unless you are hit with a large amount of these problems at the same time, the apartment will cash flow.
 Whereas for SFR investing, you will not be able to benefit from this risk reduction until you’ve created a portfolio of at least 10 to 20 properties.